OA and Marine Spatial Planning

 3.4.3 Scenario development and evaluation

 MSP typically involves developing and evaluating alternative spatial scenarios before selecting a preferred plan.
-Accounts data support scenario evaluation by enabling consistent assessment of how different configurations would affect key variables.
 For each scenario, planners can project:

 - Changes in ecosystem extent (what areas would be converted or protected)